Shungy/cryptofrens-contracts/README.md

 are burned and total supply decreases, the emission rate will increase.

 With this addition the reward rate becomes `((total reward token supply + burned supply) / (200 days+dt))`.
+For the final formula refer to `rewardPerToken` function.

-The burning of the tokens will be incentivized with future products, and also a 3% transaction tax is burned to create an interesting dynamic.
+The burning of the tokens will be incentivized with future products.
+Also Happy contract allows setting a transaction tax, which burns all the tax.
+Initially no transaction tax will be set.

 ### Per-User APR Based on Staking Duration